apache/incubator-datalab/README.md

 -   base – Main Docker image.
 It is a common/base image for other ones.
 -   edge – Docker image for Edge node.
+-   dataengine – Docker image for dataengine cluster.
--   emr – Docker image for EMR cluster.
+-   dataengine-service – Docker image for dataengine-service cluster.
 -   general – OS and CLOUD dependent common source.
 -   ssn – Docker image for Self-Service node (SSN).
--   jupyter/rstudio/zeppelin/tensor – Docker images for Notebook nodes.
+-   jupyter/rstudio/zeppelin/tensor/deeplearning – Docker images for Notebook nodes.

 All Python scripts, Docker files and other files, which are located in these directories, are OS and CLOUD independent.